-If you have upset stomach, throwing up, diarrhea, or are not hungry, talk with your doctor.
+- If you have upset stomach, throwing up, diarrhea, or are not hungry, talk with your doctor.
 There may be ways to lower these side effects.

-> - This drug may be used with another drug called nivolumab.
+- This drug may be used with another drug called nivolumab.
 Some side effects may happen more often when this drug is used with nivolumab.
 Some side effects can be deadly.
-If your child is also using nivolumab, talk with your child’s doctor about the risks and side effects that may happen.
+If you are also using nivolumab, talk with your doctor about the risks and side effects that may happen.

-> - Talk with your doctor before getting any vaccines.
+- Talk with your doctor before getting any vaccines.
 Use of some vaccines with this drug may either raise the chance of an infection or make the vaccine not work as well.